vsinagl/push_swap/README.md

 - `sb`: swap stack b

 ## Rotating
 In rotation operation, we put the first item to the bottom or the bottom item to the top.
 The first mentioned is called "*rotation* (putting top item on stack to bottom).
 The second operation (putting the item from bottom to top) is called *reverse ration*.
 We can *rotate* or *reverse rotate* the stack A or stack B
-example:
+Example:
 stack B:
 	4
 	1
 	2
 	3
 `rB`
 stack B after rotation:
 	1
 	2
 	3
 	4
 the calls of operations are:
 - `rA`, `rB`: rotate stack A or B
 - `rrA`, `rrB`: reverse rotate stack A or B

 ## Pushing
 Pushing push the top element from stack to destination stack.
-The letter after
 for example:
 stack A:	stack B:
 	2
 	3
 	10
 `pB`
 stack A:	stack B:
 	3	2
 	10

 the calls of operations are:
 - `pa`: push stack from B to A
 - `pb`: push stack from A to B